smashingboxes/dotfiles/README.md

 ##Tmux
 [tmux](https://github.com/smashingboxes/dotfiles/tree/master/tmux)
 One terminal window to rule them all!
-And in the darkness **bind them**
+And in the darkness **bind them** :ring:
 (needs a pr)

 ##Text Editors